ychfan/youtube-vos.org/_pages/home.md

 ---

 ## News
+* "[The 3rd Large-scale Video Object Segmentation Challenge]({{ site.baseurl }}/challenge/2021/)" has started on Feb.
+16, 2021.
+Call for participants!
 * We will hold "[The 3rd Large-scale Video Object Segmentation Challenge]({{ site.baseurl }}/challenge/2021/)" in conjunction with CVPR 2021 virtually.
 Stay tuned!